-‘Jersey Shore’ Fans In Hysterics Over Throwback Clips As Old Episodes Move To Paramount Plus
+'Jersey Shore' Fans In Hysterics Over Throwback Clips As Old Episodes Move To Paramount Plus

 Vinny Guadagnino, Paul "Pauly D" DelVecchio, Nicole "Snooki" Polizzi, Ronnie Ortiz-Magro, Sammi "Sweetheart" Giancola, Jenni "JWoww" Farley, Deena Nicole, Angelina Pivarnick, and Mike "The Situation" Sorrentino were seen in clips taken throughout the initial six seasons and continued into the revamped Jersey Shore: Family Vacation.

-“They need another trip to Italy.
-That was my favorite season,” wrote one fan.
+"They need another trip to Italy.
+That was my favorite season," one fan wrote.

-“My all-time favorite reality show ever!!” claimed a second Instagram user.
+"My all-time favorite reality show ever!!" a second Instagram user claimed.

-“This is so embarrassing and fun at the same damn time to watch,” commented a third viewer.
+"This is so embarrassing and fun at the same damn time to watch," a third viewer commented.

-“This is when it was guuuuud,” claimed a loyal fan.
+"This is when it was guuuuud," a loyal fan recalled.

 The walk down memory lane began with a clip filmed when the cast traveled to Italy and had some fun in their rented apartment.
-Pauly and Vinny joked they were becoming real Italian guidos and called themselves FPC (“fist-pump, push-up, chapstick) in a hilarious bit that kept Nicole, Deena, and Jenni in stitches.
+Pauly and Vinny joked they were becoming real Italian guidos and called themselves FPC ("fist-pump, push-up, chapstick") in a hilarious bit that kept Nicole, Deena, and Jenni in stitches.

-In a clip shortly after the group met one another for the first time, back in 2009, Jenni claimed that Pauly was too old for the girls he brought home to their shore house in Seaside Heights, New Jersey.

 The infamous episode where Nicole was arrested after being caught drunk on the beach was a highlight.
-This came after Vinny addressed the issue of Nicole’s excessive drinking.
+This came after Vinny addressed the issue of her excessive drinking.
 He said she began imbibing before lunch and continued until the early hours of the next morning.
 She was seen sneaking a beer during her shift at the Shore Store.

 It was also explained to the cameras how the clan "beat the beat up" when they danced.
 Vinny demonstrated their unique moves to the delight of his fellow Jersey Shore castmates.